-All quality impacts will have a brush-less motor, anything other than a brush-less is less, power efficiency and durability.
-So whatever wrench you buy, check out the Torque value, IPM and the RPM.
+All quality impacts will have a brush-less motor, anything other than a brush-less is less, power efficiency, and durability.
+So whatever wrench you buy, check out the Torque value, IPM, and RPM.

 A quality tool will have a long warranty, not the legal minimum.